contrapunctus-1/chronometrist/README.md

    - Make default blank?
    - Possibly make suggestions activity-sensitive e.g. when stopping activity A, don't suggest past reasons used for activity B, C, etc. Add a variable to customize this, because it might not be the behaviour everyone wants.
    - Suggest reasons by frequency?
 So your most used reason for the task is the default suggestion.
 If you usually _don't_ provide a reason for the task, the default is nil.
-6. **Better shortcuts** - Shortcuts derived from the first alphabet of each project could be even nicer (but the code to generate them from similarly-named projects would be somewhat complex...)
+6. **Better shortcuts** - Shortcuts derived from the first alphabet of each project could be even nicer.
 7. **Modeline support** - show currently active project + time spent on it so far in the mode-line (see timeclock-mode-line-display)
    - Maybe make modeline slowly change color the longer you do something?
 8. **Improve help**